mikio-dev/shifts/README.md

 ### Out of scope functionality

-The following components are not included in the current version.
+The following functionality is out of scope in the current version.

 - Authentication (signup, login)
 - Authorisation